 The Company relies on third parties to supply ingredients and excipients for the manufacture and formulation of its product candidates, compatible syringes or infusion systems for drug administration, catheters required to deliver the product candidate to the brain as well as imaging software to accurately place catheters in the tumor ("Components").
-Each of the suppliers of these Components in turn need to comply with applicable regulatory requirements.
-Any significant disruption in supplier relationships could harm the Company's business, including the potential impact of COVID-19 and rising inflation concerns which are creating supply chain instability.
+Each of the suppliers of these

+Components in turn need to comply with applicable regulatory requirements.
+Any significant disruption in supplier relationships could harm the Company's business.
 Any significant delay in the supply of a Component for an ongoing or future clinical study could considerably delay initiation or completion of a clinical trial, drug manufacturing, drug testing and regulatory approval of a product candidate or future product candidate.
 If the Company or its suppliers are unable to purchase these Components after regulatory approval has been obtained for the product candidates, or the suppliers decide not to manufacture these Components or provide support for any of the Components, clinical trials or the commercial launch of that product candidate, if approved, would be delayed or there would be a shortage in supply, which would impair the ability to generate revenues from the sale of the product candidates, if approved.
 It may take several years to establish an alternative source of supply for such Components and to have any such new source approved by the FDA and other regulatory agencies.